mhtess/bdappl/chapters/04-hypothesisTesting.md

 (Note that we have approximated the densities using a [kernal density estimator](https://webppl.readthedocs.io/en/master/distributions.html#KDE).
 Another way to estimate the density is by looking at the expectation that $$p$$ is within $$0.05$$ of the target value $$p=0.5$$.)

-For more information about different methods of calculating Bayes Factors, see [this helpful blogpost](http://michael-franke.github.io/statistics,/modeling/2017/07/07/BF_computation.html).

 We have now gone through the fundamentals of Bayesian Data Analysis.
 In the [next chapter](05-patterns.html), we'll show you basic techniques for modeling causality among random variables.